 Tony quirked an eyebrow at the unexpected response.
 "The more the merrier, I suppose."
 He paused, then added, "Have you tried the coffee?"

 "Tastes like it came out of the back end of a gangrenous water buffalo."

 Tony snorted with a grin.
 "Yeah, it does."

 The door to apartment 214 opened shortly after the first knock.
 Agent Gray, looking very much in the same state as she did the day before, peered out.
 Before she could even offer a greeting, Clint promptly shoved Tony out of the way, then held out his arms to her.

 Her pallid face lit up slightly.
-"Clint!"
+"Clint!
+Come inside, it's cold out there."
 Then she quickly backed up when he tried to hug her, long sleeve covering her mouth.
 "You don't want to touch me, I'm disgusting right now."

 "Too bad, you're getting a hug anyway."

 Agent Gray held both arms in front of her like a shield, but Clint still wrapped his arms around her.
 The woman closed her eyes for a moment and Tony slipped inside.